hifromkate/frontend-project-lvl1/README.md

 https://asciinema.org/a/R548tiB136JhqC4Mcp1iDmFt3

 ## Brain-prime game.
-Player must tell if the number is prime or not. https://asciinema.org/a/jk8cU0BnfYre9aiaW6DtJkCPi
+Player must tell if a number is prime or not. https://asciinema.org/a/jk8cU0BnfYre9aiaW6DtJkCPi